emacsway/emacsway.github.io/_sources/en/service-layer.txt

 Services of infrastructure layer
 ================================

-You have to distinguish the service layer from infrastructure layer services.
+You have to distinguish the Service Layer from infrastructure layer services.

     The infrastructure layer usually does not initiate action in the domain layer.
 Being "below" the domain layer, it should have no specific knowledge of the domain it is serving.
 Indeed, such